PickNikRobotics/beta_moveit_website/_posts/2018-09-26-PickNik-at-roscon-2018.markdown

 title: PickNik At ROSCon 2018
 media_type: image
 media_link: /assets/images/ROSConMadrid.jpg
-description: Join us at ROSCon Madrid this year to meet your fellow developers, bring your ideas, and ask pressing questions about MoveIt!.
+description: Join us at ROSCon Madrid this year to meet your fellow developers, bring your ideas, and ask pressing questions about MoveIt.
 categories:
-  - MoveIt!
+  - MoveIt
   - ROS
 ---

-Join us at ROSCon Madrid this year to meet your fellow developers, bring your ideas, and ask pressing questions about MoveIt!.
-There will be several chances to learn more about MoveIt!:
+Join us at ROSCon Madrid this year to meet your fellow developers, bring your ideas, and ask pressing questions about MoveIt.
+There will be several chances to learn more about MoveIt:

 **Talks**

-- MoveIt!
-Task Planning
+- MoveIt Task Planning
 - Michael ‘v4hn’ Görner and Robert Haschke
-- MoveIt!
-Setup Assistant 2.0
+- MoveIt Setup Assistant 2.0
 - Dave Coleman

 Talks will be livestreamed and be available later online as videos.
 [More info](https://roscon.ros.org/2018/)

-**MoveIt!
-Users Meetup**
+**MoveIt Users Meetup**

 - When: Day 1, Saturday Sept 29th during the 10:30-11:00 coffee break
 - Where: PickNik’s [Exhibition Booth](https://roscon.ros.org/2018/img/ROSCon2018_exhibitor_layout.pdf)